Starburst Stargate connectors#

-Starburst Stargate is a connector that lets you link a local catalog on your Starburst Enterprise cluster to a catalog on a remote Starburst Enterprise cluster with the same version.
+Starburst Stargate is a feature that lets you link a local catalog on your Starburst Enterprise cluster to a catalog on a remote Starburst Enterprise cluster with the same version.

 Starburst Stargate can access a single catalog on the remote cluster for each catalog.
 Thus, if you have multiple remote catalogs, or you want to connect to multiple remote clusters, you must configure multiple catalogs using Starburst Stargate.

-Starburst Stargate uses a JDBC connection to the remote cluster.
+Starburst Stargate connects directly to the remote cluster using a JDBC connection.
 This means you can connect to any data source and catalog supported by the remote cluster, but features of the connection are restricted to those supported by JDBC.

 Requirements#